-Recent changes in State law (SB 2) require that jurisdictions identify in their Housing Element zones in the city where emergency shelters area allowed as a permitted use without Conditional Use Permits or other discretionary permits.
+State law (SB 2) requires that jurisdictions identify in their Housing Element zones in the city where emergency shelters are allowed as a permitted use without Conditional Use Permits or other discretionary permits.
 The identified zone(s) must have sufficient capacity to accommodate the shelter need and at a minimum, provide capacity for at least one year-round shelter.
 Permit processing and development / operational standards for emergency shelters must be objective and facilitate the development of, or conversion to, emergency shelters.

-Prior to the implementation of SB2, the City conditionally permitted emergency shelters in the C-IND, M-I and M-2 zones, subject to the approval of a Conditional Use Permit.
-Through the Determination of Similarity process, emergency shelters have also been allowed in the R-I-7,200 and R-2 zones by right for up to six persons and with a Conditional Use Permit for seven to twelve persons.
-A program is included in the Housing Element (Program 2.4) to amend these standards in conformance with SB2.
+Prior to the implementation of SB2, the City permitted emergency shelters in the C-IND, M-I and M-2 zones, subject to the approval of a Conditional Use Permit.
+Also through the Determination of Similarity process, emergency shelters have been allowed in the R-I-7,200 and R-2 zones by right for up to six persons and with a Conditional Use Permit for seven to twelve persons.
+As part of its compliance with the requirements of SB 2, the City of Pomona has replaced the use of conditional use permits with an overlay zone that authorizes the construction of emergency shelters without a discretionary permit process.
+A program is included in the Housing Element (Program 2.4) to prohibit emergency shelters in the C-IND, M-I, and M-2 zones unless those zones are included in the Emergency Shelter (ES) Overlay Zone.
+Community care facilities and transitional/supportive housing for six or fewer persons would continue to be permitted by right, consistent with existing State laws (such as the Lanterman Disability Services Act and other Community Care Licensing Programs).

-A winter shelter program funded by LAHSA has been operating in the City since 1988.
-This seasonal program provides 100 beds for individuals and has operated at full capacity nightly.
+A winter shelter program funded by Los Angeles Homeless Services Authority (LAHSA) has been operating in the Pomona Armory since 1988.
+This seasonal program is funded to provide 100 beds for individuals and has operated at full capacity nightly.
 The program also offers emergency shelter vouchers to families.
-Data provided by the Los Angeles Homeless Services Authority in March 2012 indicate that Pomona's winter shelter program has served 527 "unduplicated persons."
+Data provided by the LAHSA in March 2012 indicate that Pomona's winter shelter program has served 527 "unduplicated persons."
 In addition to the City's seasonal winter shelter program, there are an additional 300 seasonal beds available within the East San Gabriel region that is available to Pomona's homeless.
 Additionally, a total of 2,143 beds in Pomona and the East San Gabriel Region are available year round to the homeless in Pomona.
 These include: 92 Emergency Shelter Beds, 319 Transitional Housing Beds, 7 Rapid Re-housing Units, 75 Rapid Re-housing Rental Assistance, 162 Permanent Supportive Housing Beds, 876 Affordable Housing beds for seniors, and 237 Affordable Housing beds for Families.
 All of these beds are operated through non-profit agencies and churches and many of the affordable housing beds are operated by for profit companies.